logan-code-del/The-Newt-Bot/README.md

 1. Go to the "OAuth2" → "URL Generator" tab
 2. Select the scopes: `bot` and `applications.commands`
-3. Select the bot permissions you need (at minimum: "Send Messages", "Read Messages/View Channels")
+3. Select the bot permissions you need (at minimum: "Send Messages", "Read Messages/View Channels", "Administrator" for settings commands)
 4. Copy the generated URL and open it in your browser
 5. Select a server and authorize the bot